Unity-Technologies/perception-synthdet-torchserve/README.md

 | `launch.sh` | Starts TorchServe; run in `tmux` to prevent your terminal from getting flooded with text output |
 | `qr.sh` | Prints QR codes for all model endpoints into your terminal; great for use with the Viewer app |
 | `synthdet_model_test.py` | Tests the SynthDet model on an image specified as a parameter |

+Note: `qr.sh` assumes you are hosting through your public IP address.
+If you want to stick with your internal IP address (if self-hosting), or manually want to generate QR codes, you can use the python tool `segno <url>` installed earlier.

 ### Starting TorchServe
 If you ran `configure.sh`, or completed the steps that it does, run `./launch.sh` from this directory and TorchServe will start.
 We recommend starting TorchServe in `tmux` since it fills its terminal with text output in the background.